 Hydro One's distribution business is involved in the connection of electricity generation, including renewable energy.
 Hydro One invests in upgrades and modifications to its distribution system to accommodate these sources of generation and ensure the continued reliability of its distribution network.
-As at December 31, 2023, there were approximately 19,000 small, mid-size and large embedded generators connected to Hydro One's distribution network, including approximately 16,800 generators with capacities of up to 10 kW.
-As at December 31, 2023, Hydro One also had approximately 171 generators pending connection.
+As at December 31, 2024, there were approximately 19,700 small, mid-size and large embedded generators connected to Hydro One's distribution network, including approximately 17,600 generators with capacities of up to 10 kW.
+As at December 31, 2024, Hydro One also had approximately 155 generators pending connection.

 Hydro One has played a significant role in the installation of smart meters and the migration of distribution customers to time-of-use pricing in Ontario.
 Smart meters are regarded as an integral means of promoting a culture of conservation and allow customers to change their electricity consumption patterns and reduce their costs.
 Hydro One has completed all material activities associated with the implementation of smart meters and has transitioned the vast majority of its customers to Time-of-Use pricing.
 As part of the JRAP, in November 2022, the OEB approved in whole Hydro One Networks' proposed capital program to modernize the entire smart metering infrastructure as system and assets reach their end of service over the next several years.
 The new systems will further enable customer interaction and grid operation capabilities.
-Hydro One is piloting this new system in 2024 with a full implementation expected between 2025 to 2029.
-See "Business of Hydro One - Transmission Business Segment - Regulation - Recent Transmission Rate Applications - Hydro One Networks" and "Business of Hydro One - Distribution Business Segment - Regulation - Recent Distribution Rate Applications - Hydro One Networks' for more information on Hydro One Networks' application.
+Hydro One began piloting this new system in 2024, with implementation expected between 2025 and 2029.
+See "Business of Hydro One - Transmission Business Segment - Regulation - Recent Transmission Rate Applications - Hydro One Networks" and "Business of Hydro One Networks" for more information on Hydro One Networks' application.